ModanwalPriti06/JS-NOTES/README.md

 - In JavaScript, the event loop is a mechanism that allows the language to perform non-blocking operations, even though it has a single-threaded execution model.
 This means JavaScript can handle tasks like user interactions, network requests, and timers without waiting for each operation to complete before moving on to the next.

 ## Event Delegation:
+-  Event delegation is a pattern where you add a single event listener to a parent element instead of adding individual listeners to each child element.
+The idea is to leverage the event bubbling mechanism to catch events on the parent and then handle them based on which child element was clicked.
 - Event delegation is a technique that leverages the concept of event propagation (bubbling) to manage events efficiently.

 Suppose you have a list of buttons inside a <div> and want to handle click events for each button:
 ```
 <div id="buttonContainer">